 Studying Immigration in the US

 But instead of comprehensive immigration reform, we got stagnation and impasse.
-And in 2018 the United States has not only been unable to resolve these issues with legislation but unleashed a horror of deportation and human rights abuses.
+And in 2018 the United States was not only unable to resolve these issues with legislation but unleashed a horror of deportation and human rights abuses.

 As Michele Statz and Lauren Heidbrink put it in Migration as Clickbait (2018):